We are a diverse, fully distributed team from around the world, working toward our shared vision to raise the standard of trust online.

 - "Use good judgment" approach to company policies

 DuckDuckGo does not work with any recruiting agencies or services.
 Instead, we work with each candidate one-on-one throughout a unique hiring process that we've built to reflect our company culture.

-DuckDuckGo provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state, or local laws.
+DuckDuckGo provides equal work opportunities to all team members and applicants and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state, or local laws.

 If you think you might thrive in this environment, we would love to hear from you!

 - A successful candidate will be subject to a background check.